-The quarterly period ended September 30, 2016
+The quarterly period ended March 31, 2017

-Exhibit No. Description 3.1 Certificate of Amendment to Certificate of Incorporation to increase authorized share capital, , filed with the Delaware Secretary of State on September 16, 2016 (1) 3.2 Certificate of Amendment to Certificate of Incorporation to effect reverse stock split and reduction in authorized share capital, filed with the Delaware Secretary of State on October 26, 2016 (2) 31.1 Certification of Principal Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit No. Description 3.1 Certificate of Amendment to Certificate of Incorporation regarding increase in share capital, filed with the Delaware Secretary of State on January 26, 2017 (filed on January 27, 2017 as an exhibit to our Current Report on Form 8-K and incorporated herein by reference) 4.1 Form of Series D Warrant Agency Agreement by and between Skyline Medical Inc. and Corporate Stock Transfer, Inc. and Form of Series D Warrant Certificate (filed on January 10, 2017 as an exhibit to our Registration Statement on Form S-1 (File No. 333-215005) and incorporated herein by reference) 4.2 Form of Series D Warrant Certificate (included as part of Exhibit 4.1) 31.1 Certification of Principal Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS 101.SCH 101.CAL 101.DEF 101.LAB 101.PRE XBRL Instance Document XBRL Extension Schema Document XBRL Extension Calculation Linkbase Document XBRL Extension Definition Linkbase Document XBRL Extension Labels Linkbase Document XBRL Extension Presentation Linkbase Document

-\ Filed herewith.
+^{} Filed herewith.

-\\ In accordance with Rule 406T of Regulation S-T, this information is deemed not "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.
+^{} In accordance with Rule 406T of Regulation S-T, this information is deemed not "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.